resparkv2/SDEV140_Final_Project/README.md

 In order to run the code effectively, you need to download a few modules using the command terminal in Windows.
 Copy and paste what I have below:

-pip install BeautifulSoup4
+pip install BeautifulSoup4\n
-pip install requests
+pip install requests\n
-pip install pillow
+pip install pillow\n

 If you see yellow text with a file path, copy everything between the quotation marks and follow the next steps: